Kuldeep-2303/AgroTech/README.md

 ### Tools

-AgroBrain offers a variety of tools including soil analysis, crop management, and market analysis tools.
+AgroTecj offers a variety of tools including soil analysis, crop management, and market analysis tools.
 These tools help farmers make informed decisions about their farming practices.

 ### Resources